Ephraimites and the Judges

-The battle with the Amalekites may shed light on one fact concerning the tribe of Ephraim from the desert wandering.
-The tribe experienced a decrease in numbers between the first and second census.
+The battle with the Amalekites & Israel in the wilderness may have impacted the Ephraimites more than other tribes.
+The tribe experienced a decrease in tribal population between the first and second census.
 In the first census of the 12 tribes of Israel, taken in Numbers 1:32-33, the tribe of Ephraim numbered 40,500 men.

 However, in Numbers 26 a census is taken of the new generation of Israelites.
 This was to be the generation which would begin the conquest and settlement of Canaan.